)

 Consider a payment plan.
 You can lower your first payment by choosing to pay for your policy monthly instead of all at once.
 But keep in mind that you’ll probably end up paying more in the long run to save a bit of money right away.

-Why Car Insurance Deposits Can Vary
+Why Car Insurance Deposits Vary

 Car insurance rates vary because of many different factors — some of which are within your control, while others aren’t.